 The MOE Kindergarten Teacher Training Programme offers untrained teaching applicants the opportunity to join the MOE Kindergartens to give a Strong Start to Every Child.

-If successful, you will attend a full-time MOE Kindergarten Teacher Training Programme and be deployed as MOE Kindergarten (MK) teachers on completion of training.
+If successful, you will attend a full-time MOE Kindergarten Teacher Training Programme and be deployed as an MOE Kindergarten (MK) teachers on completion of training.
 The training programme will provide you with an understanding of how children grow and learn in the early years.
-We will equip you with the necessary skills to plan and develop activities which are appropriate for the children’s holistic development through an integrated approach to learning.
-We will enhance your learning with close guidance and coaching, especially during the practicum stint, so as to help you better prepare for your role as an MK teacher.
+You will be equipped with the necessary skills to plan and develop activities which are appropriate for the children’s holistic development through an integrated approach to learning.
+Your learning will be enhanced with close guidance and coaching, especially during the practicum stint, so as to help you better prepare for your role as an MK teacher.

 Hear from our MOE Kindergarten Teacher about the MOE Kindergarten Teacher Training Programme!

 Seeing young children grow in confidence day by day gives Ms. Lydia Jiang a great sense of satisfaction.
 Her passion in nurturing the young has led her to pursue a career as an MOE Kindergarten teacher.
 She believes that every child deserves a positive environment to learn and develop their potential.
 “I have always loved interacting with children and being in the pre-school sector gives me the opportunity to nurture these saplings of the future generation,” she says.

 Learning on the Job

 Lydia started teaching in a pre-school centre without formal training.
 Hence, when the opportunity came for her to join the MOE Kindergarten Teacher Training Programme (MK TTP), she was thankful as the programme would equip her for a pre-school teaching career at MOE Kindergarten.